The Gist: Ninjas don’t get company stock, health insurance, or even a fraction of the pirate benefit package.

 But perhaps you choose a different route.
 Pirates have boarded your ship, taken any valuables, and have an exploding offer to any able-bodied seaman to go on the account and join their motley crew.
 What exactly are they offering?

 As a pirate, you work a lot less!
 The average pirate crew has 80 members but could be a lot more – Blackbeard had 300!
-Pirates were looking to numerically overwhelm any of their targets but that has the wonderful benefit for you that the day-to-day seafaring work is spread around where four or even sixteen men are doing the work that one might do on a merchantman.
+Pirates were looking to numerically overwhelm any of their targets and that has the wonderful benefit for you that the day-to-day seafaring work is spread around where four or even sixteen men are doing the work that one might do on a merchantman.

 Figure 3.
 Rest your weary sea leg by taking a caulk every once in a while.
 Just don’t fall over and feed the fishes!